 Quick reference: feeding by age

-This guide is the deep-dive pillar — for specific challenges (picky eating, food refusal, solids refusal), see the linked articles below.
+This guide is the deep-dive pillar.
+For specific challenges (picky eating, food refusal, solids refusal), see the linked articles below.
+If mealtime refusal has tipped into full meltdowns, the toddler behavior guide covers the regulation side.

 Why feeding gets harder after the first year